 Become a Member

-There is a $50 application fee which should accompany the Application, Medical Form and Emergency Information Form.
-The Director or another qualified staff member must interview all candidates (with a family or staff member) before membership is offered.
-We currently serve individuals in Philadelphia, Montgomery, Bucks and Delaware Counties.
+An Application, Medical Form and Emergency Information Form and other paperwork will be sent to you to complete.
+The Executive Director or another qualified staff member must interview all candidates (with a family or staff member) before membership is offered.
+We currently serve individuals in the Philadelphia metro area only.

 Follow Along Advocacy Service (FAAS)